Resources and Documents

 Pokémon received at an official event or distribution

-A player’s team cannot contain more than one Pokémon with the same National Pokédex number.
+A competitor’s team cannot contain more than one Pokémon with the same National Pokédex number.

 Pokémon may make use of any move or Ability available to that Pokémon through normal gameplay.
 This includes but is not limited to: